 Getting ahead of overdraft fees is easy with Fair, a neobank and wealth building platform with no hidden fees.
 We work to ensure that members are only spending the money that they have available and prevent overdrafts whenever it is possible.

 Some of us spend hundreds in bank fees every year.
-Fair members only spend either $99 for a lifetime membership or $9.99 for a monthly membership— which means keeping more of their hard-earned money and never paying a hidden fee again.
+Fair members only spend either $99 for a lifetime membership, $69 for an annual membership, or $9.99 for a monthly membership—which means keeping more of their hard-earned money and never paying a hidden fee again.

 Click here to learn more.